yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/permissiongrantpreapprovalpolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A permission grant pre-approval policy is used to help tenant admin granularly control which specify the conditions under which consent can be granted to a specific application.
+A permission grant pre-approval policy is used to help administrators granularly control the conditions under which consent can be granted to a specific application.

 A permission grant pre-approval policy consists of a list of condition sets.